 The Remuneration Committee, established in August 2003, has clear terms of reference and is accountable to the Board.
 The terms of reference can be found in the Group's website (www.citicpacific.com).
-The principle role of the committee is to exercise the powers of the Board to determine and review the remuneration packages of individual executive directors and key executives, including salaries, bonuses, benefits in kind and the terms on which they participate in any share option and other plans considering factors such as salaries paid by comparable companies, time commitment and responsibilities of the directors and key executives, employment conditions elsewhere in the Group and desirability of performance-based remuneration so as to align management incentives with shareholder interests.
+The principle role of the committee is to exercise the powers of the Board to determine and review the remuneration packages of individual executive directors and senior management, including salaries, bonuses, benefits in kind and the terms on which they participate in any share option and other plans considering factors such as salaries paid by comparable companies, time commitment and responsibilities of the directors and senior management, employment conditions elsewhere in the Group and desirability of performance-based remuneration so as to align management incentives with shareholder interests.

-During 2005, the Remuneration Committee reviewed the remuneration policies and approved the salary and bonus of the executive directors and certain key executives.
+During 2006, the Remuneration Committee reviewed the remuneration policies and approved the salary and bonus of the executive directors and senior management.
 No executive director has taken part in any discussion about his own remuneration.
-Its current members include:
+Its members comprise: